 I find it fascinating to learn about the process other writers use and think this knowledge is invaluable for teachers working with young writers in their classrooms.
 (I can just see myself saying, ‘If Sami Bayly doesn’t do her best writing in one draft, I can’t see how you could either…’)

-As a teacher, what did you find interesting about Sami’s responses?
+As a teacher, what did you find interesting about Sami's responses?
 Do you find this inside information useful for your writing instruction?
-Share your thoughts in the comments below or join in the conversation on the Oz Lit Teacher Facebook Group.
+Join in the conversation on the Oz Lit Teacher Facebook Group.